Swiss Global Air Lines

-By 19 April 2018 all aircraft and employees were transferred to the parent company as part of a new labour agreement.
+By 19 April 2018, all aircraft and employees were transferred to the parent company as part of a new labour agreement.
 Therefore, Swiss Global Air Lines was dissolved.

 History

 Swiss Global Air Lines was founded in 2005 as Swiss European Air Lines, to operate European routes for its parent company.
+It started operations on 1 November 2005 with a fleet of 18 Avro RJ85/RJ100 and 8 Embraer 145.

 On 11 March 2009, the Lufthansa Group board announced that it planned to gradually replace the current Avro RJ100 fleet flown by Swiss Global with aircraft of the Bombardier CSeries from 2014.
 The replacement of the twenty RJ100s was planned to take two years, while an additional ten aircraft would be delivered thereafter to allow for capacity expansion.
 The new aircraft would allow Swiss to continue serving restricted destinations such as London City Airport or Florence Perétola Airport.
 With the delays to the Bombardier CSeries' development this date was postponed to 2015.
 It was further postponed, with the first delivery, of a CS100, taking place in June 2016 with the first revenue flight on 15 July.
 The Lufthansa Group is a launch customer for this aircraft type, and had previously signed a letter of intent for up to 60 aircraft.

-In December 2014, Swiss announced it would cease operations from EuroAirport Basel–Mulhouse–Freiburg altogether by 31 May 2015, including Swiss Global Air Lines' operations there; and subsequently concentrated on its operations in Zürich.
+In December 2014, Swiss announced it would cease operations from EuroAirport Basel Mulhouse Freiburg altogether by 31 May 2015, including Swiss Global Air Lines' operations there; and subsequently concentrated on its operations in Zurich.

-On 3 February 2015 Swiss International Air Lines announced the rebranding of Swiss European Air Lines to Swiss Global Air Lines.
+On 3 February 2015, Swiss International Air Lines announced the rebranding of Swiss European Air Lines to Swiss Global Air Lines.

 It was also confirmed on the same date, that Swiss International's six ordered Boeing 777-300ERs would be operated by Swiss Global Air Lines.
 These are the first aircraft for intercontinental flights in Swiss Global Air Lines' fleet.
 A further three Boeing 777-300ER aircraft were ordered in 2015, bringing the commitment up to nine aircraft.
 By April 2015, Swiss Global Air Lines requested traffic rights for flights to the United States to utilize the 777s on its parent's intercontinental routes.
 The rights were granted by June 2015 and first used for flights to New York City from 2016.